quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 The `datagrams_sent` event indicates when one or more UDP-level datagrams are passed to the underlying network socket.
 This is useful for determining how QUIC packet buffers are drained to the OS.
-The event has Extra importance level; see
+The event has Extra importance level.
-{{Section 9.2 of QLOG-MAIN}}.

 ~~~ cddl
 QUICUDPDatagramsSent = {